-To manager Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…) and macOS graphically use these top and best in class Docker GUI desktop and web management tools in free or opensource category.
+To manage Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…) and macOS graphically use these top and best in class Docker GUI desktop and web management tools in free or opensource category.

-Docker is basically a virtualized open-source environment that allows users to distribute and install multiple apps on the server but without interfering each other’s installation and process.
-Docker benefits most from cluster environments and data centres.
+Docker is basically a virtualized open-source environment that allows users to distribute and install multiple apps on the server but without interfering with each other’s installation and process.
+Docker benefits most from cluster environments and data centers.
 It provides an isolated environment for the container.
 Now, what are Docker containers?

 You can compare the Docker Container with multiple containers available on a single shipyard with different articles.
 In the same way, Docker has implemented a technology called containers, which you can say a term used alternatively instead of virtual machines.
 However, containers take less space as compared to regular VMs.

 The operating system images created by different developers to be used on containers are a package of a single application and all dependencies such as libraries, utilities, and static data into one image file, but without a complete operating system.
 That’s why containers can be compared to lightweight virtualization.
 All containers installed on any Docker can run simultaneously using the host OS kernel but with isolated processes.
 This gives them better performance while using the low resources.
 The images running on it are only of few MBs.
 However, unlike VirtualBox or Hyper-V, natively the containers and Docker are available to manage using a command-line interface whether you want to download some OS image or managing of different apps, you need to type commands.
 It could be cumbersome for noobs or professionals those have to manage multiple containers on personal desktop or data centers or server clusters.